Wall Street Pummels U.S. Bancorp (USB) After Recent Earnings Report

 UBS gave a rating of “Neutral” to USB, setting the target price at $56 in the report published on April 08th of the current year.

-During the last 5 trading sessions, USB fell by -3.54%, which changed the moving average for the period of 200-days by -31.51% in comparison to the 20-day moving average, which settled at $41.07.
-In addition, U.S. Bancorp saw -26.78% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, USB rose by +5.80%, which changed the moving average for the period of 200-days by -31.41% in comparison to the 20-day moving average, which settled at $41.36.
+In addition, U.S. Bancorp saw -23.70% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for USB